Here’s everything you need to know about sound sleep and stunning skin.

 We’ve established how sleeping is a surefire way to help your skin repair itself: blood flow increases, collagen is rebuilt, and the muscles in your face relax after a long day.

 But going to sleep with a dirty face can also harm the appearance of your skin.

 Cleansing your face each night is arguably more important than in the morning — you don’t need to use fancy products or scrub too hard.
 A gentle cleanser to remove dirt, makeup, and extra oil will do the trick.

-You don’t want to give the day’s pore-clogging irritants the chance to sink in and do damage overnight.
+You don’t want to give the day’s pore-clogging irritants the chance to sink in and cause damage overnight.
 This can cause:

-3. Use an overnight moisturizer and put a glass of water on your bedside table
+3. Use an overnight moisturizer and stay hydrated

-Washing your face can dry it out and sleeping can also dehydrate skin, especially if you snooze in a low-humidity environment.
-While staying hydrated by drinking water can help to some extent, what your skin really needs at night is a topical moisturizer.
+Washing your face can dry it out, and sleeping can also dehydrate skin, especially if you snooze in a low-humidity environment.
+While staying hydrated by drinking water can help

 4. Sleep on your back or use a special pillowcase

 It makes sense that the position your face is in while you sleep (for one-third of your day!) matters to your skin.